vpeshin/devnotes/front-end/css.md

 focus  /*when something gains focus, that is when it is selected by, or is ready for keyboard input*/
 first-child  /*will target something only if it is the very first descendant of an element (for example, first paragraph*/
 nth-child(n)  /*matches every element that is the nth child, regardless of type, of its parent.*/
-last-child
+nth-child(2n)  /*matches every second element that is the nth child last-child
 target
 first-of-type